dushimsam/GSoC-23/README.md

      Another aspect of my work involved designing REST APIs for importing and exporting licenses and obligations using CSV files.
   8. #### Manual Scheduling of Operations:
      I created REST APIs that allowed administrators to schedule and execute various operations manually.
-  9. #### FOssology API V2 configuration:
+  9. #### FOSSology API V2 configuration:
-     I improved the configuration of the REST APIs to accommodate FOssology API Version 2.
+     I improved the configuration of the REST APIs to accommodate FOSSology API Version 2.
 This enhancement ensured compatibility with future versions and streamlined the process of incorporating upcoming changes.

 Let's dive deep into each category in more details to showcase all the contributions with the corresponding tests in screenshots where applicable, and the respective links to the Pull requests.